StarStrider23/sql_games_project/README.md

 5. What are the most profitable genres worldwide?
 Regionally?

 6. What were the most profitable years of gaming?
+What is procentual growth/decrease of a year compared to the previous one?

+7. What are the most profitable platforms worldwide?
+Regionally?

+8. Who, amongst the publishers, earned the most?

-How did the sales change
+9. How did global sales number change from the period 1983-1999 to 2000-2016?

+10. How did Nintendo income vary throught the years 1983-2016?
+What was the year with lowest income?
+The highest?
+What is the average income during the period?